ibm-cloud-architecture/terraform-openshift4-azure/README.md

 1. `modules/1_infrastructure` - Creates the network infrastrucure to deploy OpenShift
    * Creates a resource group
-   * Creates a VNET and subnets
+   * git commCreates a VNET and subnets
    * Creates network security groups to handle traffic
    * Creates LoadBalancers and assigns node pools
    * Creates storage for ignition and azure-file storageclass